OSTEOPATHIC EXPLORATION OF THE PELVIC ROOM FOR VETERINARIANS

 The Whole Horse Veterinary Clinic

-Course includes: classroom lectures with power point, wet lab for hands on practice, and a dissection.
+Course includes: classroom lectures with power point, and a wet lab for hands on practice.

 THE WHOLE HORSE VETERINARY CLINIC

 DEWORMING PROGRAM FOR ADULT HORSES

 Horses with a good immune system will have less trouble with parasites.
 Make sure your horse has good nutrition above everything else.
 Whole Food Vitamins like blue green algae and chlorella promote healthy immune systems.
 Always give the horse a sufficient amount of dewormer for his weight.
 Giving less dewormer than the amount the horse weighs will make all the worms sick and resistant to the dewormer, but will kill zero worms.
 If the horse weighs more than the 1250 lbs that come in the tube, buy two tubes and give one tube plus a partial tube to make up the proper weight.
 The American Association of Equine Practitioners has recommended that we do fecal tests to evaluate which horses are shedders and only deworm them, due to the developing resistance of the intestinal parasites to de-wormers.
 I think this is a great protocol for most of the country, however when we tried to implement this in Texas, I had horses developing a large number of L4 larvae and strongylus vulgaris infestation.
 The only weather that seems to kill L4 larvae is a tremendous dry heat, like they have in places like Arizona.
 I am continuing to recommend deworming horses every 2 months if horses are grazing in small pastures and some of the horses are shedding parasite eggs.
 My clients who have negative fecals on all of their horses are backing off on giving de-wormers.
 If you have horses in Texas, you must still do some deworming in order to avoid L4 larvae from large strongyles infestation.
 Below is the recommended protocol if your horse is shedding parasite eggs: